 The bottom line is that no one should use a pre-existing medical condition as an excuse not to go to rehab.
 It is very common for individuals with substance use disorders to have comorbid medical conditions and co-occurring mental health disorders.

 (August 2018).
 Comorbidity.
 National Institute on Drug Abuse.
-Retrieved March 2019 from https://www.drugabuse.gov/related-topics/comorbidity
+Retrieved March 2019 from from https://www.drugabuse.gov/related-topics/comorbidity

 (August 2017).
 Dual Diagnosis.
 National Alliance on Mental Illness.
-Retrieved March 2019 from https://www.nami.org/learn-more/mental-health-conditions/related-conditions/dual-diagnosis
+Retrieved March 2019 from from https://www.nami.org/learn-more/mental-health-conditions/related-conditions/dual-diagnosis